graphext/cuery/actors/entities/.actor/README.md

 ### Required Input Fields

-- `dataset_id`: The ID of the dataset containing data records from which to extract entities
+- `dataset`: The ID of the Apify dataset containing data records from which to extract entities, or the URL of a Parquet file
 - `entities`: Dictionary of entity category names and their descriptions

 ### Optional Input Fields